Chvorinov's rule

-Chvorinov's rule is an applied physics relationship first expressed by Czech engineer Nicolas Chvorinov in 1940, that relates the solidification time for a simple casting to the volume and surface area of the casting.
+Chvorinov's rule is a physical relationship that relates the solidification time for a simple casting to the volume and surface area of the casting.
+It was first expressed by Czech engineer Nicolas Chvorinov in 1940.

-Rule
+Description

-In simple terms the rule establishes that under otherwise identical conditions, the casting with large surface area and small volume will cool more rapidly than a casting with small surface area and a large volume.
-The relationship can be written as:
+According to the rule, a casting with a larger surface area and smaller volume will cool more quickly than a casting with a smaller surface area and a larger volume under otherwise comparable conditions.
+The relationship can be mathematically expressed as: